Covid-19 and your information - Updated on 17 April 2020

 Recording of phone calls

-The Trust may record outbound calls to patients in certain circumstances.
+The Trust may record calls to patients in certain circumstances.
 Recording of calls is necessary to protect the interests of patients and staff and is undertaken to ensure that the Trust is able to provide the best care in a safe and secure environment.
-Calls are not retained and are deleted when they are no longer needed.
+Calls are deleted when they are no longer needed.

 Care and Health Information Exchange (CHIE)